htmlcsstoimage/docs/_includes/code_footer.md

 {% if include.version == 3 %}
 ## Need help?

-Have more questions?
 Talk to a human: **support@htmlcsstoimage.com**.
-We'll respond fast.
+We always respond within 24 hours.
+And often, even faster.

 {% endif %}